Independent Air: Incidents and accidents

-On 8 February 1989, Independent Air Flight 1851 crashed on approach to Santa Maria island in the Azores, Portugal, killing all 144 people on board.
+On 8 February 1989, Independent Air Flight 1851 crashed on approach to Santa Maria island in the Azores, Portugal, killing all 144 people on board in Portugal’s deadliest aviation accident.

 Controversies

 During 1990, Orien Dickerson, then Vice-President of the company, was penalised by the United States Department of Transportation because he withdrew funds from escrow accounts for charter flights that still had to be carried out.
 In the charter airline business, it is common practice that prepayments from customers (e.g. travel agencies) to airlines are put on an escrow account until the flight is operated.
 This reduces the risk for the travel agency that the flight cannot be carried out due to insufficient funds.
 Orien Dickerson was fined in 1992 for $20,000.
 In addition, he was ordered to refrain from gainful involvement with air carriers, travel agencies or public charter companies for 18 months.

 Fleet and livery

 Independent Air operated the following aircraft during its existence: